Prisjakt/feed-specification/docs/overview/getting-started.md

 ## Check 2: Use Third Party Vendors

-- [ ] Check our list of [feed management services](/feed-management-services) that might have solutions to create a feed for you
+- [ ] Check our list of [Feed Management Services](/docs/feed-management-services.md) that might have solutions to create a feed for you, or alternatively consider using one of [Affiliate Networks](/docs/affiliate-networks.md).

 ## Check 3: Generate Your Own